 What does our company need to recover the VAT on hotels in the UK?

-In order to recover the VAT on the nights you paid for, you will need a valid VAT invoice from the hotel in the name of your company.
+In order to recover the VAT, you will need a valid VAT invoice from the hotel in the name of your company.
 This is often difficult to obtain and generally involves the traveller remembering to collect the invoice at check out (a step which is often forgotten by the traveller).
 If the company fails to collect the invoice from the hotel, then the company is missing out on the opportunity to recover the VAT.

 Can I recover VAT charged in other countries?